-A new study from the University of Barcelona found that eating a Mediterranean diet supplemented with extra-virgin olive oil or tree nuts reduced the risk of suffering a cardiovascular related death by approximately 30 percent.
+A new study from the University of Barcelona found that eating a Mediterranean diet supplemented with extra-virgin olive oil or tree nuts reduced the risk of suffering a cardiovascular-related death by around 30 percent.

-The results of the study PREDIMED, aimed to assess the efficacy of the Mediterranean diet in the primary prevention of cardiovascular diseases, have been published on the journal The New England Journal of Medicine.
-They prove that the Mediterranean diet supplemented with extra-virgin olive oil or tree nuts reduce by 30 % the risk of suffering a cardiovascular death, a myocardial infarction or a stroke.
-The study has been coordinated by the researcher Ramon Estruch, from the Faculty of Medicine of the UB and the Hospital Clínic —affiliated centres with the health campus of the UB, HUBc—, and has had the collaboration of the professor Rosa M. Lamuela and her team from the Natural Antioxidant Research Group of the Faculty of Pharmacy —located at the campus of international excellence BKC— , which determined the biomarkers of Mediterranean diet consumption.
+The results of the study PREDIMED, aimed to assess the efficacy of the Mediterranean diet in the primary prevention of cardiovascular diseases, have been published in the journal The New England Journal of Medicine.
+They prove that the Mediterranean diet supplemented with extra-virgin olive oil or tree nuts reduces by 30 % the risk of suffering a cardiovascular death, a myocardial infarction or a stroke.
+The study has been coordinated by the researcher Ramon Estruch, from the Faculty of Medicine of the UB and the Hospital Clínic — affiliated centers with the health campus of the UB, HUBc — and has had the collaboration of professor Rosa M. Lamuela and her team from the Natural Antioxidant Research Group of the Faculty of Pharmacy — located at the campus of international excellence BKC — which determined the biomarkers of Mediterranean diet consumption.

 The research is part of the project PREDIMED, a multicenter trial carried out between 2003 and 2011 to study the effects of the Mediterranean diet on the primary prevention of cardiovascular diseases.
 The study was funded by the Carlos III Health Institute by means of the cooperative research thematic network (RETIC RD06/0045) and the CIBER of Physiopathology of Obesity and Nutrition (CIBERobn).